 Holders of our Common stock are entitled to one vote per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 25% of our directors (rounded up to the next whole number), which presently equates to three directors.
 Holders of our Class B common stock are entitled to 10 votes per share on each matter that is submitted to shareholders for approval and vote as a separate class to elect 75% of our directors (rounded down to the next whole number), which presently equates to six directors.
-Holders of our Class B common stock vote together as a single class on all matters except election of directors or as otherwise provided by applicable law.
+Holders for approval and vote as a separate class to elect 75% of our directors (rounded down to the next whole number), which presently equates to six directors.
+Holders of our Common stock and our Class B common stock vote together as a single class on all matters except election of directors or as otherwise provided by applicable law.